Discover Best Two-Way CB/GMRS Radios for Off-Road Adventures

 • 10 weather channels

-• Magnetic mount mobile antenna
+• Magnetic mount antenna included

 • High/low power switch